top of page

 To schedule one: info@alternativeprocesses.org

-Cyanotype, Wet Cyanotype, Cyanotype Toning
+Cyanotype, Wet Cyanotype, Cyanotype toning

-A photographic printing method that uses a solution of iron compounds to create cyan-blue prints.
+A photographic printing method that uses a solution of iron compounds to create blue prints.
 The process involves coating paper or fabric with the solution, placing objects or negatives on the material, exposing it to UV light, and then washing in water to develop the image.
-You can print cyanotype on glass, paper, fabric, teabags, seashells, eggshells, wood, ceramic.
-You can also tone cyanotype with pigment rich natural substances.
-To Know: An indoor space for coating, and an outdoor space with direct light (or UV box) for exposing.
-Exposure time is quite fast (2 - 10 minutes).
-The toning process requires up to 1 hour.
-Each surface has different requirements.
-To print an image, a digital negative or flat objects are needed.

 Anthotype

 A sustainable process using photosensitive material from crushed plant leaves or flowers.
 The emulsion is spread on paper and exposed to sunlight with an overlaying digital positive.
 The image appears in varied hues depending on the plant used and is not permanent.
+To Know: the prints may take up to 2-3 days to expose with direct sunlight.

 Chlorophyll